JackJohansson/InpsydeUsers/README.md

 ### PHP Unit Tests

-Unit tests have been written using PHPUnitTest and BrainMonkey.
+Unit tests have been written using PHPUnitTest and BrainMonkey, and the coverage is for the `Users` class.
 They are included under the `tests` folder and `Inpsyde\Tests` namespace.

 The test is using multiple syntax for the purpose of demonstration, so certain error messages are expected.
 In fact, they are not errors, they're informative messages.
 Please take a look at the test file's comments, this has been